ericmoritz/fp/docs/source/monads.rst

-:mod:`fp.monads` --- A collection of functional programming inspired utilities
+:mod:`fp.monads` --- A collection of monads
 ================================================================================

 .. module:: fp.monads